|13 – 28 inches

 In this guide, we will give you the good, the bad, and the ugly about Sheepadoodle parenting.
 We hope that you will be able to make an educated decision by the time you are done reading.

 Sheepadoodle puppies are not cheap.
-The Sheepadoodle will likely cost you over $2000, and sometimes you will pay closer to $4000.
-There are several reasons why a Sheepadoodle is so expensive.
 One reason is that this is still a newer and rare breed.
 Another reason is that these dogs are, for the most part, non-shedding hypoallergenic canines.
 This is a trait that more and more dog owners are looking for.
 A combination of low supply and highly sought after qualities are causing high prices in this breed and others like it.

 3 Little-Known Facts About the Sheepadoodle